-Vision: Transform DOE into a world-leading AI enterprise by accelerating the research, development, delivery, and adoption of AI.
-Mission: The Artificial Intelligence & Technology Office, DOE's center for Artificial Intelligence, will accelerate the delivery of AIenabled capabilities, scale the department wide development and impact of AI, and synchronize AI activities to advance the agency's core missions, expand partnerships recognition, information processing, behavior adaptation, autonomous control, optimization, etc. AI has the ability to affect countless technologies used within the DOE and associated national laboratories and has implications for areas such as National Security, Energy Security, Cybersecurity-all which have high consequences for failure.
+Vision: Transform DOE into a worldleading AI enterprise by accelerating the research, development, delivery, and adoption of AI.

+Mission: The Artificial Intelligence & Technology Office, DOE's center for Artificial Intelligence, will accelerate the delivery of AI-enabled capabilities, scale the department wide development and impact of AI, and synchronize AI activities to advance the agency's core missions, expand partnerships and support American AI leadership.
+Al is a technology that is capable of preforming tasks that mimic human intelligence, which broadly includes areas such as pattern recognition, decision making, visual perception, speech recognition, information processing, behavior adaptation, autonomous control, optimization, etc. Al has the ability to affect countless technologies used within the DOE and associated national laboratories and has implications for areas such as National Security, Energy Security, Cybersecurity-all which have high consequences for failure.
 This creates a need for trustworthy AI that is accurate with high confidence, proven to be unbiased and reliable.
 These are areas that are not being widely pursued in today's AI industry.